dodid/minitrade/docs/index.md

 Minitrade uses [IB's client portal API](https://www.interactivebrokers.com/en/trading/ib-api.php#client-portal-api) to submit orders.
 The gateway client will be automatically downloaded and configured when `minitrade init` is run.
 It handles automatically login via Chrome and Selenium webdriver.

 IB automatically disconnects a session after 24 hours or so.
-Minitrade checks connection status and reinitializes a connection, if dead, when it needs to interact with IB, i.e. when an order should be submitted or account info is retrieved via web UI.
-Therefore, a silent 2FA push notification may be sent to mobile phone at random times, which is quite easy to miss and results in a login failure.
+Minitrade checks connection status when it needs to interact with IB, i.e. when an order should be submitted or account info is retrieved via web UI.
+Therefore, Should Minitrade initiates a connection, if dead, automatically, a silent 2FA push notification would be sent to mobile phone at random times, which would be quite easy to miss and result in a login failure.
 After a few consecutive failed attempts, IB may lock out the account and one has to contact customer service to unlock.
-This is quite a hurdle for a fully automated experience.

-The plan is to have some kind of out-of-band exchange, via email or Telegram, that can confirm a user is ready to respond to the 2FA notification before login is initialied.
-For now, though, Minitrade tries to use a longer interval between login attempts to mitigate the problem.
-The order submission job is scheduled to run on every full hour.
-In case one notification is missed, hopefully, the next one coming on next full hour can be attended to.
-In between, one can always preemptively login via the web UI.
+To avoid this, Minitrade only submits orders where there is already a working connection to a broker.
+If there is not, Minitrade sends messages via Telegram bot to notify that there are pending orders to be submitted.
+User should issue `/ib login` command manually to the bot to trigger a login to IB account.
+The 2FA push notification should be received in a few seconds and user can complete the login process on mobile phone.
+Once login is successful, Minitrade will be able to submit orders when trader runs again every 20 minutes.